 Florence, Italy, An Equal And Opposite Reaction

 The Eurostar express train traveled through the Tuscan countryside, with its tiny hilltop towns, arriving in Florence less than two hours after departing Rome.
-I dragged my suitcase and backpack the four blocks to the hotel I had booked and, after getting a bite to eat at a restaurant down the block, fell into bed and slept like a dead person.
+I dragged my suitcase and backpack the four blocks to my hotel and, after getting a bite to eat at a restaurant down the block, fell into bed and slept like a dead person.
 The next morning, with very little enthusiasm, I set out to discover Florence.

 Santa Maria Del Fiore Cathedral in Florence Italy